covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Registration.md

 ### Registration of an add-on via an action

 It is also possible to register an add-on via an action call.
-This is based on automatic actions for the Eplan command line functionalities â also called "command line actions".
+This is based on automatic actions for the Eplan command line functionalities ' also called "command line actions".

 Tip: